pelithne/k8s/workshop.md

 az aks create --resource-group k8s-rg --name k8s --generate-ssh-keys --attach-acr <your unique ACR name> --load-balancer-sku basic --node-count 3 --node-vm-size Standard_B2s
 ```

-The creation time for the cluster can be up to 10 minutes, so lets move on...
+The creation time for the cluster can be up to 10 minutes, so this might be a good time for a leg strecher and/or cup of coffee!

 ## Run applications in Azure Kubernetes Service (AKS)

 Kubernetes provides a distributed platform for containerized applications.
 You build and deploy your own applications and services into a Kubernetes cluster, and let the cluster manage the availability and connectivity.
-In this step a sample application is deployed into a Kubernetes cluster.
+In this step a sample application is deployed into the Kubernetes cluster you created in a previsous step.
 You will learn how to:

+ * Connect/validate towards the AKS Cluster
  * Update Kubernetes manifest files
  * Run an application in Kubernetes
  * Test the application